amilash/Product-Development-Process/README.md

 + Define what we could do for them
 + Project RFP Call - Project/Product Goals, Deliverables, Milestones, features, requirements - (Biz Dev, PM Lead, Design Lead, Client)
 + Technical Call - Details, environments, technical reqs/limitations, → Estimation.
 (PM, Tech Lead)
-+ SOW Creation - Biz Dev Attempts to gather some of the information in this: Project SOW Proposal Plan Template.
-Including the PM and Tech Lead here is critial to ensuring that your contact operates in reality and sets your team up for success in delivery.
++ SOW Creation - Biz Dev attempts to gather some of the information to fill out a Project SOW Proposal Plan Template.
+Including the PM and Tech Lead here to provide line items needed and estimates is critial to ensuring that your project contact operates in reality and sets your team up for success in delivery.
     - Project/Product Manager Lead is then responsible for getting input from a Design and Technical Lead and creating a high level estimate and project plan that operates in reality and could be reasonably delivere on with enough room/time to complete and deliver sucessfully.
     - This goes back to Biz Dev resource to put into a contract SOW along with pricing and team size and skills list.
     - SOW draft is sent through Operations to get MSA and SOW approved ingternally